chrka/chesscom-api-and-graphql-bridge/README.md

 ## Installation

+If you just want to try out the GraphQL bridge it is easiest to use [Docker][Docker].
+To do that follow the instructions in the next section, otherwise, if you want to use Python, keep reading.

 Since this written mainly as a proof-of-concept, I haven't put any effort in packaging this up, so for now, just clone the repository, install requirements per below, and (if needed) add the directory to your `$PYTHONPATH`.

 It needs at least Python 3.6 (eg., from the [Anaconda][Anaconda] distribution).